 Gravlaks is another popular salmon dish in Norway.
 It refers to Norwegian salmon that’s been cured using salt, sugar, and dill.
 It’s typically eaten as an appetizer with a mustard and dill sauce called sennepssaus, either on bread or with boiled potatoes.

 Fiskeboller refers to Norwegian fish balls.
-They’re a staple food in Norway that can be found in almost every Norwegian household.
+Fish balls are a staple food in Norway and can be found in almost every Norwegian household.

 Norwegian fish balls have a silky texture and a mild, almost bland flavor.
-They can used in soups and stews but they’re most often served in a creamy white sauce with boiled potatoes and vegetables like asparagus, broccoli, cauliflower, and carrots.
-Sometimes, a mild curry is used to give the dish more flavor.
+They can be used in various Norwegian soups and stews but they’re most often served in a creamy white sauce with boiled potatoes and vegetables like asparagus, broccoli, cauliflower, and carrots.
+Sometimes, a mild curry is used to give the fish balls more flavor.

 Fiskesuppe refers to a creamy Norwegian soup made with fresh fish, shellfish, root vegetables, and fresh herbs.
 It’s consumed in different variations throughout Norway but common ingredients include cod, Norwegian salmon, prawns, carrots, celeriac, milk, butter, and cream.

-According to this Norwegian food blogger, fårikål is a favorite dish to prepare when having guests over for dinner, usually on Sundays.
+According to a popular Norwegian food blogger, fårikål is a favorite dish to prepare when having guests over for dinner, usually on Sundays.